 ▼ Satisfactory repayment arrangements.
-A student in default on an FSA loan can be eligible for Title IV aid if he has made repayment arrangements that are satisfactory to the loan holder.
-After he makes six consecutive, full, voluntary payments on time, he regains eligibility for Title IV funds (loan status code DX).
+A student in default on an FSA loan can be eligible for FSA funds if he has made repayment arrangements that are satisfactory to the loan holder.
+After he makes six consecutive, full, voluntary payments on time, he regains eligibility for FSA funds (loan status code DX).
 Voluntary payments are those made directly by the borrower and do not include payments obtained by federal offset, garnishment, or income or asset execution.
 A student may regain eligibility under this option only one time.

 You can pay the student as soon as you have documentation that she has made satisfactory repayment arrangements.
-For example, the lender may update the code for the loan in NSLDS to DX once six payments have been made; you could then use that as confirmation of the repayment arrangement.
+For example, the loan holder may update the code for the loan in NSLDS to DX once six payments have been made; you could then use that as confirmation of the repayment arrangement.
 You may also use a written statement from the loan holder indicating that the student has made satisfactory repayment arrangements as documentation of the arrangement.

 ▼ Loan rehabilitation.
 Although a student can regain eligibility for all FSA funds by making satisfactory repayment arrangements, the loan is still in default.
 After the student makes more payments, the loan may be rehabilitated, that is, it won't be in default anymore, and the student will have all the normal loan benefits, such as deferments.
-The HERA changed rehabilitation so that now a loan is rehabilitated once the borrower makes nine full, voluntary payments on time (no later than 20 days after the due date) within 10 consecutive months.
-See Volume 6 for more information on rehabilitation in the Perkins/NDSL program.
+A loan is rehabilitated once the borrower makes nine full, voluntary payments on time (no later than 20 days after the due date) within 10 consecutive months.
+See Volume 6, Chapter 6 for more information on rehabilitation in the Perkins/NDSL program.